 Matsuyama Shiki Memorial Museum – Haiku Mecca

-The Matsuyama Shiki Memorial Museum traces the achievements and life of Shiki Masaoka, a literary scholar born in Matsuyama City, and provides visitors with an opportunity to become familiar with the traditional culture and literature of Matsuyama.
+The Matsuyama Shiki Memorial Museum traces the achievements and life of Shiki Masaoka, a literary scholar born in Matsuyama, and provides visitors with an opportunity to become familiar with the traditional culture and literature of Matsuyama.

 During his short life of only 34 years, Shiki energetically continued to publish haiku and literary works.
 The museum exhibits a reconstructed room of Gudabutsu-an, where Shiki continued his haiku activities with Soseki Natsume and other friends.